 The prices of these securities can fall dramatically in response to negative news about the issuer or its industry.
-The market values of many of these securities also tend to be more sensitive to general economic conditions than are higher-rated securities and will fluctuate over time.
+The market values of many of these securities also tend to be more sensitive to general economic conditions, particularly economic downturns, than are higher-rated securities and will fluctuate over time.
 Companies that issue certain of these securities often are highly leveraged and may not have available to them more traditional methods of financing.
-Therefore, the risk associated with acquiring the securities of such issuers generally is greater than is the case with higher rated securities and will fluctuate over time.
+Therefore, the risk associated with acquiring the securities of such issuers generally is greater than is the case with higher rated securities.
+An economic downturn could adversely affect the ability of the issuers of lower-rated securities to repay principal and pay interest thereon and increase the incidence of default for such securities.
 For example, during an economic downturn or a sustained period of rising interest rates, highly leveraged issuers of these securities may not have sufficient revenues to meet their interest payment obligations.
 The issuer's ability to service its debt obligations also may be affected adversely by specific corporate developments, forecasts, or the unavailability of additional financing.
 The risk of loss because of default by the issuer is significantly greater for the holders of these securities because such securities generally are unsecured and often are subordinated to other creditors of the issuer.
-It is likely that an economic recession also would disrupt severely the market for such securities and have an adverse impact on their value
+It is likely that an economic recession also would disrupt severely the market for such securities and have an adverse impact on their value.

 Because there is no established retail secondary market for many of these securities, it is anticipated that such securities could be sold only to a limited number of dealers or institutional investors.
 To the extent a secondary trading market for these securities does exist, it generally is not as liquid as the secondary market for higher rated securities.
 The lack of a liquid secondary market may have an adverse impact on market price and yield and a Portfolio's ability to dispose of particular issues when necessary to meet the Portfolio's liquidity needs or in response to a specific economic event such as a deterioration in the creditworthiness of the issuer.
-The lack of a liquid secondary market for certain securities also may make it more difficult for a Portfolio to obtain accurate market quotations for purposes of valuing its portfolio and calculating its net asset value ("NAV") and could result in the Portfolio selling such securities at lower prices than those used in calculating the Portfolio's net asset value.
+The lack of a liquid secondary market is any market if or a Portfolio to obtain accurate market quotations for purposes of valuing its portfolio and calculating its net asset value ("NAV") and could result in the Portfolio selling such securities at lower prices than those used in calculating the Portfolio's net asset value.
 Adverse publicity and investor perceptions, whether or not based on fundamental analysis, may decrease the values and liquidity of these securities.
 In such cases, judgment may play a greater role in valuation because less reliable, objective data may be available.